eslimaf/git_hooks/README.md

 * Add a comment on JIRA issue after a commit
 * Add a comment on JIRA issue after new branch creation
 * Add a comment on JIRA issue after branch deletion
+* Block push if JIRA issue is not on a certain status (ex.
+ON DEVELOPMENT)